Advertiser Disclosure

 The DOT prohibits most U.S. airlines from remaining on the tarmac for more than 3 hours unless one of the following occurs:

 If you experience a tarmac delay on an international flight operated by a U.S. airline, the DOT time limits do not apply.
-Any time limits and/or corresponding protocols are set by the airlines.
+Any time limits and corresponding protocols are set by the airlines.

 U.S. airlines must provide passengers on domestic and international flights with food and water no later than 2 hours after a tarmac delay begins.
-The airline is required to keep the lavatories operable and medical attention must be available.
+The airline is required to keep the lavatories operable and make medical attention available.

 Overbooking

-Overbooking is a strategy airlines use to ensure a full flight and accounts for passenger “no-shows.”
-When a flight is overbooked, the DOT requires airlines to compensate for voluntary and involuntary bumped passengers.
+Overbooking is a strategy airlines use to ensure a full flight and accounts for passenger no-shows.
+When a flight is overbooked, the DOT requires airlines to compensate voluntary and involuntary bumped passengers.

 To better understand these definitions: